 According to OSHA, 20.7% of worker fatalities are construction workers.
 OSHA attributes this statistical phenomenon, in which 1 in 5 worker deaths occurs in construction, to the "fatal four.”
 In 2017, almost 60% of construction worker deaths were caused by the following accidents:

 - Falls (39.2%)

 - Struck by object(s) (8.2%)

 - Electrocutions (7.3%)

 By following safety standards and eliminating the fatal four, OSHA estimates that the construction industry could prevent at least 582 deaths per year in the U.S.

 What You Should Do After a Construction Accident

-If you have worked on a construction site, you know how treacherous they can be.
+If you have worked on a construction site in South Florida, you know how treacherous they can be.
 As OSHA asserts, the majority of these accidents can be prevented by following proper safety procedures.
 In the event you get injured, or have been injured already, working with a lawyer may help you get the compensation you need to move forward.
 At Schlesinger Law Offices, P.A., we can help you identify any negligence that may have caused your accident or injury.
 Don’t suffer in silence.

 Explore Your Legal Options with Schlesinger Law Offices, P.A.

 If you have been injured in a construction accident, get legal help from a firm you can trust.
 Our firm has established a track record of success that includes multi-million dollar verdicts and record-setting verdicts.
 Our Fort Lauderdale construction accident attorneys work to uphold our standard of excellence and provide legal solutions that meet each client’s individual needs.